DellProSupportGse/Tools/README.md

 # Tools
 #### NOTE: All tools should be run from ISE as administorator unless otherwise noted.

+### Support
+Please note this code is provided as-is and currently not supported by Dell EMC.

 -------------------------------------------------------------------------------------------------------------------------------------------------
 ## DART
    **D**ell **A**utomated se**R**ver upda**T**er is a Windows Failover Cluster and HCI/S2D aware tool that will automatically download and